Driver Behavior Monitoring Systems: Features and Technologies

 Another driving safety monitoring project to create a system for driver behavior is the Driving Score Platform.

 The first prototypes of this web-based system and mobile app have already been built and integrated.
 The system successfully gathers and shows driving score data.
-Currently, we have integrated the system with FB accounts and we age going to share it with Archer employees to demonstrate the social scenario mentioned in video demo here.
+Currently, we have integrated the system with FB accounts and we are going to share it with Archer employees to demonstrate the social scenario mentioned in video demo:

 Tools and Technologies used in the project: Laravel, Swift

 Another project in Archer Software’s automotive portfolio is the sound simulator project for electric vehicles.